22nd Panzer Division: History

 Officially formed on 25 September 1941 in France the division was initially equipped with obsolete Czech, French and German tanks.

 The 22nd Panzer Division was sent to the Eastern Front in February 1942.
-After an initial disastrous attack on 20 March, in which the division's units lost 30-40% of their personnel, the division remained in the Crimea and took part in Manstein's Unternehmen Trappenjagd.
+Upon arrival on the Crimean theater, where Soviet 51st Army had gone on the offensive against German XXXXII Corps on 13 March, two detachments of Panzer Regiment 204 were hurriedly thrown into action on the orders of Erich von Manstein at 06:00 on 20 March 1942.
+Under command of Oberstleutnant Wilhelm Koppenburg, the 204th Regiment's detachment got disoriented in deep fog, with one running into a Soviet minefield and the other suffering an ambush by Soviet 45mm antitank guns and a counterattack by Soviet 55th Tank Brigade.
+By 09:00, the attack had to be aborted, with I./204 suffering a 40% casualty rate and the division losing 32 out of its 142 tanks, including nine Panzer IIs, 17 Panzer 38(t)s, and six Panzer IVs.
+The 22nd Panzer Division was subsequently significantly delayed in its operational readiness.
+Robert Forczyk judges the attack by 204th Panzer Regiment on 20 March 1942 as "one of the most badly bungled German armored attacks of the entire war on the Eastern Front".

 In May 1942, the division was sent north to the Kharkov area and then took part in the 1942 summer offensive against Soviet forces in the Don River bend leading to the Battle of Stalingrad.
 The 22nd fought in the Battle of Rostov in July 1942.

 Together with the 1st Romanian Armoured Division (equipped with the also obsolete R2, similar to Panzer 35(t)), the 22nd Panzer Division comprised the XXXXVIII Panzer Corps and was next tasked with defending the northern flank of the ill-fated German 6th Army at Stalingrad.
 Lieutenant General Ferdinand Heim was the corps commander.